 The average two-car garage is about 400 square feet in size, while the average one-car garage is about 240 square feet.
 In either case, there is room for a living area, kitchenette, bathroom, and a small sleeping area.

 Read more about garage conversions.
 Lufkin.
 Bryan.
 Garages – The New Affordable Houses: Rethinking how we use urban spaces could help tackle an unaffordability crisis in many cities.
 June 17, 2019. http://www.bbc.com/capital/story/20190617-garages-the-new-affordable-houses

 In California, houses are being built in the back yards, even behind upscale houses in the Hollywood hills.
-Known as backyard houses, they are also viewed as a way to take the homeless off the streets in an area where the homeless population is astronomical.
+They differ from laneway houses in that they are not necessarily sited on laneways (or service alleys).
+Backyard houses appeal to several financial brackets but are sometimes viewed as a way to take the homeless off the streets in an area where the homeless population is astronomical.